LeonK-UnnaturalD/LPC/README.md

 * Create companies, where you can set a revenue share and sell a fixed amount (WIP)
 * Block or report clients
 * News banner about Pi

+## Example website

+The source code can be tested on [this](https://localpicoins.tk) website, its hosted with Netlify.